SakuraMatrix/Project1-Tam/README.md

 # Project 1: uInvest Trade
 uInvest is a self directed trading service where a user can build their portfolio with unlimited fee-free trades.
-Trade with $0 commissions and from the convenience of your own home.
+Trade with $0 commissions from the convenience of your own home.

 ## Features
-- User will be able to look up stock prices
+- User can search for a stock to view their price
-- User will be able to buy and sell shares
+- User can buy and sell shares
-- User will be able to retrieve a list of all currently owned shares and their purchased price
+- User can retrieve a list of all currently owned shares and their purchased price

 ## Technologies
 uInvest is built in Java 8+ with the Spring Framework and Maven as the build automation tool.
 Reactor Netty is used for stock price lookup using an external API (HttpClient) and for the server and routes (HttpServer).
 Apache Cassandra was selected as the NoSQL database of choice.